ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 After running a first pass of simulations in Step 2, a button action is available to calculate the distance from the target to the center of mass of the focal spot at -3dB and suggest applying the required mechanical corrections in X and Y directions.
 This action should help to minimize the number of iterations in simulations looking to ensure the focal spot is aligned in the X and Y directions to the intended target.

-The GUI shows a label with the "Distance target to FLHM center [X, Y, Z] (mm)" that helps to perform adjustments with mechanical  and steering adjustements.
+The GUI shows a label with the "Distance target to FLHM center [X, Y, Z] (mm)" that helps to perform adjustments with mechanical  and steering corrections.

 Please note that in the simulation domain, X, Y and Z are not mapped to subject coordinates.
 However, at the end of the simulations, there will be a report in which direction in the T1W space this adjustment translates.